“We needed a town where we could not only make a living, but a town worth living in.” — Charles H. Hackley

 Be sure to visit the Western Market chalets when they reopen.
 Now is the time to shop local and support local businesses!

-A sign of progress and what is yet to come, the former Hackley Union National Bank Building was spared and redeveloped as Highpoint Flats.
+A sign of progress, the former Hackley Union National Bank Building was spared and redeveloped as Highpoint Flats.
 Opened in 1918, the nine-story Hackley Union National Bank building was the city’s first “skyscraper” at First Street and Western Avenue.
-The former Ameribank Building remains a shell.

 Old Indian Cemetery

 There is plenty to see, and it’s all free.
-Once this pandemic is over and life gets back to normal, return to the downtown museums and support them!
-They are going to need it!
 Tell your friends and family to visit.
 We are fortunate to have so many cultural gems in the downtown, including Muskegon Museum of Art, Lakeshore Museum Center, Hackley & Hume Historic Site, Muskegon Heritage Museum, West Michigan Symphony, Muskegon Civic Theatre, Frauenthal Center, and USS LST-393.
 The floating museum is one of only two World War II tank landing ships to survive in original configuration.

 LSTs were built to be tough and hold up on land or at sea.
 They were capable of shore-to-shore delivery of tanks, amphibious assault vehicles, and troops.